 and so \eqref{specials equation} holds. \end{proof}

-The following is the main result in this section, and does not assume any of the geometry from \S\ref{stack}.
-The geometry is required to obtain the $\supseteq$ statement in part \eqref{specials lag approach thm 2}, as the algebra only gives the inclusion $\subseteq$.
-However, the algebraic method of proof developed below feeds back into the geometry, and allows us to extract the middle self-intersection number in \ref{middle SI number}.
-As notation, we denote those special CM $R$-modules that are $\mathbb{Z}$-graded by $\SCM^{\bZ}\!
-R$.
+The following is the main result in this section.
+The algebraic method of proof describes all the rank one indecomposable special CM modules directly, and the geometry is only required to verify that there are no further indecomposable special CM modules of higher rank.
+The algebraic method of proof developed below feeds back into the geometry, and allows us to extract the middle self-intersection number in \ref{middle SI number}.
+As notation, we write $\SCM^{\bZ}\!
+S^{\ox}$ for those special CM $S^{\ox}$-modules that are $\mathbb{Z}$-graded.